-Seal Beach Shores consists of 48 units/homeowners.
-The owners of the 48 units received home improvement loans from the former Agency, which qualifies as an adopted program under the HSC.
+Seal Beach Shores consists of 47 units/homeowners.
+The owners of the 47 units received home improvement loans from the former Agency, which qualifies as an adopted program under the HSC.

-There have been seven units lost to the portfolio since redevelopment dissolution on February 1, 2012.
+There have been 17 units lost to the portfolio since redevelopment dissolution on February 1, 2012.
 These units were sold by their owners.
 Because these units received home improvement loans, the loans were paid off when the properties were sold.
 There is no affordability covenant placed on the units.
-Note that one loan was forgiven in accordance with available documentation, so no funds were received.
-No loans were paid off in FY 2020-21.
+In accordance with the existing loan terms, nine loans reached the loan maturity date and were forgiven in FY 2022-23.

-The total amount of funds returned to OCHA is \$159,049.
+The total amount of funds returned to OCHA is \$0 in FY 2022-23.